machteldbogels/handsonlabs/blobtosqlwithdb/instructions.md

 This will automatically prepopulate a Notebook with which you can connect to an Azure Blob Storage.

 Follow the steps which are shown in this Notebook.

+## Write to your SQL Database
 After Step 4, you can add new cells yourself to write this data to your SQL Database, using [these instructions](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/sql-databases) to guide you.